 Some of us defeated the whole purpose of the Janata Curfew today.
 At five this evening, we hear the sounds of clapping and the shankh-dhvani and people clanging plates and all of that.
 We look out of one of our windows and see about ten people fist-bumping, high-fiving and shaking hands.
 The last part was disappointing.
+Listen to this post on your favourite podcast platform.
 The point of the Janata Curfew was not showing your political allegiance to someone or sending forwards, and then coming out on the streets at five to show support.

 Panic Buying during hard times